 Cost: around 50 euros

-One thing is obvious: the board game for Anno 1800 is not a “licensed cucumber”.
-On the contrary: Martin Wallace's trading game is one of the best works in the Kosmos Verlag portfolio to date.
-This is mainly due to the faithful implementation and the resulting Anno flair, and the catchy, but still motivating gameplay simply works perfectly.
-Even if in the end it's “just” pushing tiles, that's exactly the fun factor.
-You act a lot, also with other players, but on a level where you rarely get in each other's way.
+One thing is obvious: the board game for Anno 1800 is not a "licensed gherkin".
+On the contrary: Martin Wallace's trading game is one of the best works in Kosmos Verlag's portfolio to date.
+This is mainly due to the implementation that is true to the original and the resulting Anno flair.
+In addition, the catchy, yet motivating game principle works simply excellently.
+Even if it's "just" pushing tiles in the end, that's exactly the fun factor.
+You act a lot, also with your fellow players, but on a level where you rarely get in each other's way.

 There is a lot more to do with expanding your islands as efficiently as possible, rethinking your production chains, and directing your workers.
 You have to accept that Anno 1800 sometimes feels mechanical as a result.
 In return, the board game offers no-frills games around resource management, usually with a manageable amount of time.
 Depending on the number of players, you have to rethink and adapt your tactics, that's a good thing.
 Ultimately, this board game does not want to be an epic trading simulation, but an optimization game in which players at best work towards a goal and do not let themselves drift.
 You play with or against each other, but the real strengths lie in the solitaire game - the fact that a solo set of rules is in development is therefore not surprising, but rather consistent in view of the game principle.

-With increasing gaming experience, stronger game elements emerge that give you an advantage.
-There are also some inaccuracies in the trade in goods, which can have a negative effect on the course of the game.
-Nevertheless, all in all, the thought-up gameplay works and Wallace's concept of converting the core plot from Anno into a board game works.
+With increasing gaming experience, stronger game elements crystallize that give you an advantage.
+There are also some inaccuracies in goods trading that can have an unfavorable effect on the course of the game.
+Nonetheless, overall the game principle works and Wallace's concept of converting the core actions from Anno into a board game works.

 This does not necessarily apply to the optics.
 Functional and sober, this is how the board game presents itself in Anno 1800 and thus exactly the opposite of the wonderful video game.
 Yes, graphics from the game were taken over - and that's a good thing - but Anno is rather conservative on the table.
 In any case, a real feast for the eyes looks different.
 On the other hand, the sobriety provides an overview - and that is necessary, even on the passive trains.
 You always follow what your opponent is doing.
 That is essential, but also a blessing and a curse.